-High-flying Tribute: Honoring Major Billy Hall’s 82 Years of Being a Marine
+High-flying Tribute: Honoring Major Billy Hall’s 82 years of being a Marine

 |1

-This work, High-flying Tribute: Honoring Major Billy Hall’s 82 Years of Being a Marine [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, High-flying Tribute: Honoring Major Billy Hall’s 82 years of being a Marine [Image 14 of 14], by Sgt Sean Potter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-A Remarkable Veterans Day: Veteran of Three Wars Honored at Age 97 with a U.S. Marine Corps Helicopter Flight

 LEAVE A COMMENT